orgua/OneWireHub/README.md

 - added or extended the ds2431, ds2431, ds2501, ds2502 (also tested)
 - added ds2431 (thanks to j-langlois) and BAE910 (thanks to Giermann), Dell Power Supply (thanks to Kondi)
 - prepare new timing-method which will replace the old one in the next couple of weeks (a 6µs millis() call at 8MHz is not suitable for OW)
-- support for skipROM-cmd if only one slave is present (thanks to Giermann)
+- support for skipROM-cmd if only one device is present (thanks to Giermann)
 - speed up atmel-crc-functions
-- rework of error system, switch to enum, slaves can raise errors now & and Serial interferes less with OW-timings
+- rework of error system, switch to enum, peripheral devices can raise errors now & and Serial interferes less with OW-timings
-- raise the maximal slave limit from 8 to 32, code adapts via variable dataTypes
+- raise the maximal peripheral device limit from 8 to 32, code adapts via variable dataTypes
 - per-bit-CRC16 with sendAndCRC16() and sendAndCRC16() for load-balancing, 900ns/bit instead of 7µs/byte on Atmega328@16MHz
 - faster CRC16 (ds2450 and ds2408 and ds2423), takes 5-7µs/byte instead of 10µs
-- replace searchIDTree() algorithm, safes a lot of ram (debug-codeSize-4slaves.ino needs 3986 & 155 byte instead of 3928 & 891 byte) and allows >4 devices
+- replace searchIDTree() algorithm, safes a lot of ram (debug-codeSize-4devices.ino needs 3986 & 155 byte instead of 3928 & 891 byte) and allows >4 devices

 ### Plans for the future

 - alarm / conditional search
 - switch to delay() for fast enough controllers (instead of tick-counting)
-- debug tool to determine timings of exotic masters
+- debug tool to determine timings of exotic OneWire-Hosts
 - better interrupt-handling (save the state before disabling)
 - irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()
-- test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
+- test each example with real OneWire-Hosts, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)
 - [List of Maxim Sensors](https://www.maximintegrated.com/en/app-notes/index.mvp/id/3989) (at the bottom)